camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Application Permissions

 The resource "Application" uniquely suppots the "Access" permission.
-The Access permission controls whehter a user has access to a camunda webapplication.
+The Access permission controls whehter a user has access to a Camunda webapplication.
 Out of the box, it can be granted for the following applications (resource ids):

 * `admin`
 * `cockpit`